lethal-guitar/RigelEngine/README.md

 See [Supported Graphics cards](https://github.com/lethal-guitar/RigelEngine/wiki/Supported-graphics-cards-(GPUs)) for more info.

 Aside from the graphics card, you don't need much.
-The game needs less than 64 MB of RAM, and runs fine on a single-core ARMv6 CPU clocked at 700 MHz (Raspberry Pi 1).
+The game needs less than 32 MB of RAM (64 MB on OS X), and runs fine on a single-core ARMv6 CPU clocked at 700 MHz (Raspberry Pi 1).

 ### Differences to the original Duke Nukem II